sindrsh/mathworld/README.md

 * [Asymptote](https://asymptote.sourceforge.io/)

 ## Contributing
-The project is (hopefully) strucured in a way that invites others to expand the number of languages offered.
+The project is (hopefully) structured in a way that invites others to expand the number of languages offered.
 The "vid-" folders contains the folders "text" and "audio".

 In "text" you will find .asy files named "frameX_languageabbrv.".
 Copy the respective files for one of the languages present, and edit them into your